lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 irrational nostalgic sentiments about healthy life of yesterdays have been fueled again?
 How many people have been convinced that every move we make, is against the grand scheme of someone's God?
-In my personal experiences with people, I can safely say, A Hell Lot!
+In my personal experiences with people, I can safely say, a hell lot!

 ## 2. Deluge